gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption's mouth worked.
 "Prepare me how?" he finally said.

-"We must take you to the Last Tailor.
+"We must take you to the Tailor.
 It will fit you with armor to hide your heart."
 With no more warning than that, the assembled bots surged forward.